Richeza of Lotharingia: Return to Germany

 A charter dated 17 July 1051 noted that Richeza participated in the reorganization of the Ezzonen properties.
 Her sister Theophanu, Abbess of Essen, and her brother, Hermann II, Archbishop of Cologne and Richeza transferred the Abbey of Brauweiler to the Archdiocese of Cologne.
 This created a dispute with the Emperor, as this transfer had already occurred under the reign of Ezzo.
 This was successfully challenged by Ezzo's surviving children.
-The reason for the transfer was likely that the future wasn't secured to the descendants of the Ezzonen: From Ezzo's ten children only Richeza and Otto had children.
+The reason for the transfer was likely that the future wasn't secured for the descendants of the Ezzonen: From Ezzo's ten children, only Richeza and Otto had children.
 None of these children was in a position of real power over the Ezzonen inheritance.
 The transfer to the diocese, headed by Hermann II with one of the younger Ezzonen, ensured the cohesion of the property.
 In 1054 in connection with some donations to the Abbey of Brauweiler, Richeza expressed her desire to be buried there beside her mother.
-This reorganization, which apparently emanated from the hope that Hermann II would survive his siblings, failed, because he died in 1056.
-The Archbishop of Cologne, Anno II, trying to increase the power of his diocese at the expense of the Ezzonen.
+This reorganization, which apparently emanated from the hope that Hermann II would survive his siblings, failed because he died in 1056.
+The Archbishop of Cologne, Anno II, tried to increase the power of his diocese at the expense of the Ezzonen.

 Richeza responded to Anno II's ambitions with the formal renunciation of her possessions in Brauweiler to the monastery of Moselle, while reserving the lifelong use of the lands.
 Brauweiler was the center of Ezzonen memory and she wanted it protected regardless of the economic position of the family.
-Then Richeza went to Saalfeld, where she found similar arrangements in favor of the Diocese of Würzburg.
+Then Richeza went to Saalfeld, where she found similar arrangements in favour of the Diocese of Würzburg.
 Anno II protested against these regulations unsuccessfully.
 In the end, Richeza only maintained direct rule over the towns of Saalfeld and Coburg, but retained the right to use until her death seven other locations in the Rhineland with their additional incomes, and 100 silver pounds per year by the Archdiocese of Cologne.
 Richeza died on 21 March 1063 in Saalfeld.